 GE’s need for more innovation comes down to two simpler needs: the company’s solar panels need better performance and lower costs.
 Thin-film solar panels – a promising technology made possible by years of federal government investment and development – are flexible and can thus be applied to a variety of surfaces.
 By using a cadmium-telluride compound in lieu of traditional silicon, thin-film panels are also cheaper to make than conventional panels.
 But while cheap panel for panel, thin-film also have lower solar conversion … Read the rest

 A new poll suggests there might be hope for American manufacturing – if democracy actually works.
 The poll said 89 percent of Americans think we need a national manufacturing strategy – 89 percent!
 Two-thirds of respondents said China’s trade policies hurt U.S. employment and 62 two percent said Washington needs to do something about it.
 Those were some of the results of a bipartisan survey released this week by the Alliance for American Manufacturing.
 ITIF has championed the need for a national manufacturing strategy for quite a while and spearheaded an effort to bring labor, business and economic thinkers together to adopt a Charter for Revitalizing American Manufacturing.
 But sometimes it seems hardly anyone in Washington is listening.

 Pundits and policymakers across the political spectrum keep arguing that we’re still a manufacturing powerhouse and that we’ve simply become more productive and shifted to higher-end products.
 Factories are roaring back from the recession.
 Besides, who cares?
 Manufacturing was yesterday’s economy and the services sector is where the action is now, they argue.
 No need for special treatment for manufacturing.
-Fortunately, it appears voters are ahead of the elites on this issue.
-Fifty-three percent understand that … Read the rest
+Fortunately, it appears voters are ahead of the elites on this … Read the rest